Dirichlet eigenfunctions with nonzero mean value: Introduction

 subject to Dirichlet boundary conditions $\phi_k\big|_{\partial \Omega} = 0$.
-Throughout the rest of the paper we will always assume that they are normalized $\|\phi_k\|_{L^2} = 1$.
-It is easy to see that if we impose Neumann boundary conditions instead, then the first eigenfunction is constant and so, by orthogonality, all other Neumann eigenfunctions have vanishing mean value.
-The situation for Dirichlet boundary conditions is very different: the first eigenfunction $\phi_1$ that does not change sign and certainly does not have vanishing mean value.
+We always assume that they are normalized $\|\phi_k\|_{L^2} = 1$ in $L^2(\Omega)$.
+It is easy to see that if we were to impose Neumann boundary conditions instead, then the first eigenfunction is constant and so, by orthogonality, all other Neumann eigenfunctions have mean value 0.
+The situation for Dirichlet boundary conditions is very different: the first eigenfunction $\phi_1$ does not change sign, and so it does not have vanishing mean value.
 However, since $\phi_1$ is not constant, orthogonality with $\phi_1$ says little about the mean value of the other eigenfunctions.
-Unless $\Omega$ has symmetries, one would typically expect no $\phi_k$ to have vanishing mean value.
+Unless $\Omega$ has symmetries, one would typically expect that every single eigenfunction $\phi_k$ has a nonzero average.
+We do not know whether this is the case and believe it could be an interesting problem (see also \cite{hempel}).
+We will be working on the opposite problem and argue that there cannot be too many eigenfunctions with mean value 0.
+We start with some examples.